AlexLiang27/musicplayerapp/README.md

 - simple ui, easy to access
 - be able to shuffle the song within the playlist
 - a visual to show what song is currently playing
-- my love for music and the Spotify application inspired me to create something similar and to play user-created playlists
+- my love for music and the everyday use of the Spotify application inspired me to create something similar and to play user-created playlists

 ## User Stories